Catalyse CAT Skills Case Management Training 2019

 “I think that the interactive nature of the training was also really helpful in developing skills, as opposed to more theoretical learning”

 Dr Marisol Cavieres is a CAT practitioner, supervisor and trainer.
 She is a trainer and tutor for the Catalyse CAT Practitioner course based in Manchester (2011-present), co-founder of the ACAT Wiltshire CAT Training Centre, and co-director of the ACAT accredited CAT skills certificate course, since 2011.

 Dr Karen Shannon is an ACAT accredited practitioner, supervisor and trainer and clinical psychologist working in independent practice based in Liverpool.
 Karen is Director of ACAT’s 6 month CAT Skills Case Management Course provided for non mental health services working with Multiple Complex Needs in Merseyside where she has been developing CAT as an organisational and case management framework since 2014.
 She is a Trustee for ACAT.

-Full accredited training certificate in CAT Skills in Working with Complex Clients £1,795.00.
+Full accredited training certificate in CAT Skills in Working with Complex Clients – cost to be advised.

 Closing date for applications

 The October 2019 training course has been postponed.
 It is now planned to commence in 2020; further details will be published soon.

 Dr Marisol Cavieres on email@example.com ~ Tel 07754 117729